-Bonnie Low Kramen details five way to tell if you are the workplace bully – and five reasons to stop right now
+Bonnie Low-Kramen details five ways to tell if you are a workplace bully – and five reasons to stop right now

 In a recent Be the Ultimate Assistant workshop, we had “The Conversation.”
 The topic was the global epidemic problem known as Workplace Bullying.
 In our class of thirty students, I asked, “How many of you have either witnessed or personally experienced workplace bullying?”
 As has happened in dozens of workshops and presentations all over the world, at least 50% of the students raised their hands.
 The fact is that they didn’t even have to raise their hands for me to know the truth.
 Their eyes and body language said it all.